No767/Dcey-SMP-Hub/contributing.md

 ### Git Commit Messages

 - Describe what is the change (branch change, clean up code, etc)
-- If it's updating the other files (that dont have to go through the CI), add a [CI-SKIP] label in the front of the commit message
+- If it's updating the other files (that dont have to go through the CI), add a [ci skip] label in the front of the commit message

 ### Issues